 Sen. Tim Scott to endorse Trump at New Hampshire rally on Friday, days before crucial primary

-Republican Sen. Tim Scott of South Carolina plans to endorse former President Donald Trump on Friday, sources familiar with the matter said, throwing his weight behind his onetime rival for the 2024 nomination just days before the New Hampshire primary.
+Republican Sen. Tim Scott of South Carolina plans to endorse former President Donald Trump on Friday, throwing his weight behind his onetime rival for the 2024 nomination just days before the New Hampshire primary.

-Scott plans to travel with Trump to the Granite State and announce his endorsement at a rally in Concord on Friday night, sources said.
+Scott was set to travel with Trump to the Granite State and announce his endorsement at a rally in Concord on Friday night, sources said.
+Scott posted a video to X on Friday, showing Trump's plane in the background.

+"Oh man, I'm so excited for the announcement tonight.
+Just tune in, pay attention, listen closely, and let's talk about four more years," Scott said.

 His decision to back Trump comes as a blow to Nikki Haley, who appointed Scott to fill a vacancy in the Senate in 2013 when she was governor of South Carolina.
 Haley is hoping for a strong showing in New Hampshire, which holds its primary on Tuesday, Jan.
 23.